2024-25 Catalog

 It takes five (5) courses to complete the political science minor.
 Two core courses are required plus any three other POLS courses (core or elective).

-Select two of the following core courses:
+Select Two of the Following:8

 Total Credits20